w.ai CLI Guide

 Docker

-For Docker/Podman containers, we provide optimized CLI images for different GPU types:
+For Docker/Podman linux containers, we provide optimized CLI images:

 NVIDIA GPUs with CUDA (Recommended)